Text-to-3D Model Locally: No API Key, No Cloud, No Cost

 torch.cuda.empty_cache()

-Tips for Better Output Quality
+Tips for Better Quality

-Quality settings:
+Quality Settings:

 guidance_scale = 15.0 # Default — good balance